Maria-Bethania/Real_State_Market/README.md

      Unveil the intricate interplay of variables influencing the São Paulo real estate market.
      Uncover nuanced patterns and provide a deeper understanding of market dynamics.

+## 🕵️‍♂️ Analysis using the 5 W's: Understanding the Research Problem 🕵️‍♀️

+### 🤷‍♀️ Who?

+     Target Audience: Anyone interested in understanding the dynamics of the real estate market.

+### 🕵️ What?

+     Understand the variables affecting the real estate market (including physical and financial factors).
+     Identify which attributes hold the greatest influence on buyers' decision-making.

+### 📅 When?

+     Data analysis was conducted based on 2022 data.
+     Additionally, data spanning the years from 2012 to 2022 was included.

+### 🌎 Where?

+     The analysis was carried out in the context of the real estate market in São Paulo.

+### 🤔 Why?

+     To enhance the understanding of the complex dynamics shaping the real estate market.

+📚 Digging Deeper

+If you wish to delve into the discoveries related to the 5 W's, feel free to explore the files and resources available in this repository.

+Your ideas and contributions are welcome!

 ## Data Sources and Integrity 📊

 Fueling our analysis are data from robust sources, including: